hpparvi/MuSCAT2_transit_pipeline/docs/source/index.rst

 MuSCAT2 data analysis pipeline
 ==============================

-MuSCAT2 transit analysis pipeline consists of a set of Python scripts and classes that aim to make the analysis of MuSCAT2 photometry easy and painless.
+MuSCAT2 photometry and transit analysis pipeline consists of a set of Python scripts and classes that aim to make the MuSCAT2 photometry and its analysis easy and painless.
 The pipeline covers the reduction of generic (non-transit) photometry, transit analysis, and more specific TESS follow up analysis.
 The pipeline is mainly aimed to be used from inside a Jupyter notebook, but it can also be used from inside a Python script.